JuliaPoo/juliapoo.github.io/_posts/2021-12-30-renumbering-dice.md

     _ns = Counter(nsides)
     for ps in multiset_partitions(tfactors, len(nsides)):

-        # Skip solutions where new dice don't have NSIDES sides
+        # Skip solutions where new dice don't have `nsides` sides
         ns = [reduce(lambda a,b:a*b[1], p, 1) for p in ps]
         if Counter(ns) != _ns:
             continue